skysqlinc/skysql-docs/docs/FAQs.md

 To aid our continuous improvement efforts, we encourage you to provide feedback on our documentation and your experiences using it via the following:

-- Email info@skysql.ai
+- Email info@skysql.com

 ### **I am a SkySQL customer.
 How do I get support?**

-SkySQL customers can contact us via the [Customer Support Portal](https://cloud.mariadb.com/csm).
+SkySQL customers can contact us via the [Customer Support Portal](https://support.skysql.com/)